Code-Institute-Submissions/michaeldijk-ms1/README.md

 The project is used for attracting new clients and prospective employers, to allow them to gain interest in my work, and how I take on new challenges.

-The reason for red colours and accents towards the red colours, is that red is my favourite colour, and, as I am colour blind it is sometimes hard to find the right balance in terms of colours matching up.
-Red is a very distinctive colour, allowing me to use this for the correct balance.

 The site had to be clean, minimal and there was a need for focus on the site’s content, and, with the creation of this site, this goal has been achieved.

 Prospective employers and clients can have an overview of who I am, what skills I possess, and what sites I have created in my time as a junior developer / freelance developer.